Andoreatta/nbsp-python/README.md

-# NBioBSP Python Module
+# NBioBSP for Python
 This is a Python module for NBioBSP SDK.
-Built with C++ and pybind11.
+Built with C/C++ and pybind11.

 You can test the module with the following code:
 ```python